neuralmagic/sparsify/docs/sparse-transfer-experiment-guide.md

 ##### Computer Vision Use Case:

 Let's say you have an image classification use case and want to run a Sparse-Transfer Experiment on the imagenette dataset.
-You don't care about the specific model architecture and just want to leverage the SparseZoo's best optimized model for classification and just apply your dataset to that model to create an accurate, highly performant model to accelerate inference.
+You don't care about the specific model architecture and just want to leverage SparseZoo's best-optimized model for classification and just apply your dataset to that model to create an accurate, highly performant model to accelerate inference.

 You are targeting a balanced model, but are targeting a pretty drastic 5-10x performance boost in latency while also maintaining the high accuracy of the model so that you can confidently deploy the model in production to solve your business case.

 You can use a Sparsify Sparse-Transfer Experiment to try and reach your goal.
 Sparse-Transfer Experiments use existing optimized models and apply your data to them to easily create fine-tuned optimized models.
-Since you want to very quickly acheive a 5-10x speedup in latency performance and are model agnostic, a Sparse-Transfer Experiment makes the most sense for you for its highly optmized, performant sparsity profile on your data.
+Since you want to very quickly achieve a 5-10x speedup in latency performance and are model agnostic, a Sparse-Transfer Experiment makes the most sense for you for its highly optimized, performant sparsity profile on your data.

-With all of these considerations in mind, you have put together the following Sparse-Transfer Experiment command to run to achieve your goal for this use case:
+With all of these considerations in mind, run the following Sparse-Transfer Experiment command to achieve your use case goal:
 ```bash
 sparsify.run sparse-transfer --use-case image_classification --data imagenette --optim-level 0.5
 ```